fiveladdercon/booster/README.md

 Warden
 ======

-A lightweight crypto sign & verify API built on the openssl crypto library to manage the features available in a publicly distributed application.
+A lightweight sign & verify API built on the openssl crypto library to authorize the features available in a publicly distributed application.

 The intent is to embed a function in a publicly distributed application that will verify that feature authorization comes from the application distributor and